This chapter is about how to implement effective casework procedures.

 - How should other parties be recorded?

-The pro bono matter management system adopted should also provide the pro bono coordinator with clear oversight of the pro bono program.
+The pro bono matter management system adopted should also provide the pro bono manager with clear oversight of the pro bono practice.
 For example, one firm has incorporated the following into its matter management and time keeping system:

 - notification when a lawyer allocated to a pro bono matter leaves the firm, transfers to a new office or goes on extended leave (for example, parental leave or secondment).
 This allows the pro bono team to ensure that the matter is appropriately reallocated; and